We can help you sell your Antique

 anyone fell into that trap.

-$1.00 but paid a horrible price for the one up
+Over the years I have found some good traps for as little as $1.00 but paid a horrible price for the Royal

-range and a few others at the $1000 or over level.
-There
+range and a few others at the $1000 level.
+Thereis a lot of middle ground between those numbers.

-which.
-In general any cast iron trap is going to be pretty good.
+In general any cast iron mouse or rat trap is going to be pretty good.
 The

 odder looking the better.
 Figural is great, newer and typical looking not